The global non-linear stability of the Kerr-de Sitter family of black holes: Introduction

 \section{Introduction}

+According to Einstein's theory of General Relativity, a vacuum spacetime with cosmological constant $\Lambda\in\R$ is a $(3+1)$-dimensional manifold $M$ equipped with a Lorentzian metric $g$ satisfying the Einstein vacuum equation $\Ein(g)=\Lambda g$, where $\Ein(g)=\Ric(g)-\half R_g g$ is the Einstein tensor.
+An equivalent formulation of this equation is

-In the context of Einstein's theory of General Relativity, a Kerr--de~Sitter spacetime, discovered by Kerr \cite{KerrKerr} and Carter \cite{CarterHamiltonJacobiEinstein}, models a stationary, rotating black hole within a universe with a cosmological constant $\Lambda>0$: Far from the black hole, the spacetime behaves like de~Sitter space with cosmological constant $\Lambda$, and close to the event horizon of the black hole like a Kerr black hole.
+A Kerr--de~Sitter spacetime, discovered by Kerr \cite{KerrKerr} and Carter \cite{CarterHamiltonJacobiEinstein}, models a stationary, rotating black hole within a universe with $\Lambda>0$: far from the black hole, the spacetime behaves like de~Sitter space with cosmological constant $\Lambda$, and close to the event horizon of the black hole like a Kerr black hole.
 Fixing $\Lambda>0$, a $(3+1)$-dimensional Kerr--de~Sitter spacetime $(M^\circ,g_b)$ depends, up to diffeomorphism equivalence, on two real parameters, namely the mass $\bhm>0$ of the black hole and its angular momentum $a$.
 For our purposes it is in fact better to consider the angular momentum as a vector $\bfa\in\R^3$.
-The Kerr--de~Sitter family of black holes is then a smooth family $g_b$ of stationary Lorentzian metrics, parameterized by $b=(\bhm,\bfa)$, on a fixed 4-dimensional manifold $M^\circ\cong\R_{t_*}\times(0,\infty)_r\times\Sph^2$ solving the Einstein vacuum equations with cosmological constant $\Lambda$, which read $\Ein(g) = \Lambda g$, where $\Ein(g)=\Ric(g)-\frac{1}{2}R_g g$ is the Einstein tensor, or equivalently
+The Kerr--de~Sitter family of black holes is then a smooth family $g_b$ of stationary Lorentzian metrics, parameterized by $b=(\bhm,\bfa)$, on a fixed 4-dimensional manifold $M^\circ\cong\R_{t_*}\times(0,\infty)_r\times\Sph^2$ solving the equation~\eqref{EqIntroEinstein}.
 The Schwarzschild--de~Sitter family is the subfamily $(M^\circ,g_b)$, $b=(\bhm,\bfzero)$, of the Kerr--de~Sitter family; a Schwarzschild--de~Sitter black hole describes a static, non-rotating black hole.
 We point out that according to the currently accepted $\Lambda$CDM model, the cosmological constant is indeed positive in our universe \cite{RiessEtAlLambda,PerlmutterEtAlLambda}.